Wuthering Heights: Nelly's tale

-Thirty years earlier, the Earnshaws live at Wuthering Heights with their children, Hindley and Catherine, and a servant—Nelly herself.
-Returning from a trip to Liverpool, Earnshaw brings home a young orphan whom he names Heathcliff; Earnshaw treats the boy as his favourite.
+Thirty years earlier, in 1771, the Earnshaws live at Wuthering Heights with their two children, Hindley and Catherine, and a servant—Nelly herself.
+Returning from a trip to Liverpool, Earnshaw brings home an orphan whom he names Heathcliff.
+Heathcliff's origins are unclear but he is described as "like a gipsy" and, possibly, a Lascar or an American or Spanish castaway.
+Earnshaw treats the boy as his favourite.
 His own children he neglects, especially after his wife dies.
 Hindley beats Heathcliff, who gradually becomes close friends with Catherine.

 Hindley departs for university, returning as the new master of Wuthering Heights on the death of his father three years later.
-He and his new wife Frances allow Heathcliff to stay, but only as a servant.
+He and his new wife Frances force Heathcliff to live as one of their servants and subject him to much verbal and emotional abuse.

-Heathcliff and Catherine spy on Edgar Linton and his sister Isabella, children who live nearby at Thrushcross Grange.
-Catherine is attacked by their dog, and the Lintons take her in, sending Heathcliff home.
-When the Lintons visit, Hindley and Edgar make fun of Heathcliff; a fight ensues.
-Heathcliff is locked in the attic and vows revenge.
+Edgar Linton and his sister Isabella live nearby at Thrushcross Grange.
+Heathcliff and Catherine spy on them out of curiosity.
+When Catherine is attacked by their dog, the Lintons take her in, but send Heathcliff home.
+The Lintons visit, and Hindley and Edgar make fun of Heathcliff; a fight ensues.
+Heathcliff is then made to live in the manor's unheated, dusty attic and swears that he will one day have his revenge.

 Frances dies after giving birth to a son, Hareton.
 Two years later, Catherine becomes engaged to Edgar.
-She confesses to Nelly that she loves Heathcliff, and will try to help but cannot marry him because of his low social status.
-Nelly warns her against the plan.
+She confesses to Nelly that she loves Heathcliff, and will try to help him, but feels she cannot marry him because of his low social status.
+Nelly warns her against associating with a man like Heathcliff.
 Heathcliff overhears part of the conversation and, misunderstanding Catherine's heart, flees the household.
-Catherine falls ill, distraught.
+Distraught, Catherine falls ill.